An appraisal is investigation leading to an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-J. Boyles Appraisals, LLC is more than happy to elaborate on any questions you might have about appraisals in Fairfield County.
+J. Boyles Appraisals, LLC is eager to reply to any questions you might have about appraisals in Fairfield County.